-Publishing a course on Udemy is also fantastic way to validate the demand for your course topic before you invest a significant amount of time and money created a more comprehensive version of your course.
+Publishing a course on Udemy is also a fantastic way to validate the demand for your course topic before you invest a significant amount of time and money creating a more comprehensive version of your course.

-Many of the top instructors on Udemy, like Sarah Cordiner, Vanessa Van Edwards, and Jonathan Levi follow this strategy.
-Sarah publishes mini-courses on Udemy just for the exposure, and then upsells her students on her full course, hosted on her own branded course website (powered by Thinkific).
+Many of the top instructors on Udemy (including Vanessa Van Edwards and Jonathan Levi) follow this strategy.
+They publish mini-courses on Udemy for the exposure, and then upsell their students a more advanced version of their course, hosted on an online course platform that they can control.

-As Sarah says in her Facebook comment, Udemy is a marketplace, not an LMS (Learning Management System).
 While you can make money by selling your courses on Udemy, that shouldn’t be your primary objective.
-The point is to get exposure to a huge audience and grow your brand.
-It’s more of a marketing channel for online course creators than anything else.
+A better reason to have an online course on a marketplace is for the free exposure to a huge audience and to grow your brand.
+An online course marketplace is more of a marketing channel for online course creators than anything else.

 Once you have that exposure, and you’ve built up a brand, you can bring your audience over to your custom branded site they can buy your higher-priced courses.The point of #Udemy is to get exposure, not to make money. #teachonline Click To Tweet

 What if you want to sell your online course for more than $50?